 Tips for No Leftovers

-- substitute ground turkey, ground pork, or even ground lamb instead of ground beef
+• substitute ground turkey, ground pork, ground chicken, or ground lamb instead of ground beef.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This hearty and comforting one pot, 30 minute meal, is perfect for the whole family.
+This cheesy taco pasta recipes is a hearty and comforting one pot, 30 minute meal, that is perfect for the whole family.
 Easy to make, easy taco pasta feeds a crowd with plenty of leftovers!

 Cheesy Taco Pasta